thenativeweb/wolkenkit-documentation/lib/docs/latest/reference/storing-large-files/accessing-file-storage/index.md

 To access file storage, you must use different urls depending on whether the access is from the client or from within the wolkenkit application.
 From the outside you use `https://local.wolkenkit.io:3001` (the exact port depends on your configuration, but it is always `1` higher than the port of the API), from the application you use `http://depot`.

 In addition to the ability to store and retrieve files, file storage also provides the ability to authenticate and authorize users.
-By default, each user is allowed to store files, for all further actions you can individually [configure authorization](../configuring-authorization/) per file.
+By default, each user is allowed to store files, but you can change who can initially add files by [configuring file storage](../../configuring-an-application/configuring-file-storage/).
+All further actions can be configured individually by [configuring authorization](../configuring-authorization/) per file.

 ## Selecting an access mechanism